S-Makeev/reading-notes/Code401/PracticeTheTerminal.md

 * Linux is case sensitive.
 * Spaces in directory names must be avoided to prevent confusion.
 * There's a command line edditor - vi.
 If needed: vi hello.js
+* Linux permissions dictate 3 things you may do with a file, read, write and execute. **r - Read**, **w - Write**, **x - Execute**.
+* There are filters in Linux system.
+It's is a program that accepts textual data and then transforms it in a particular way.

 ### **Important commands:**

 * **pwd** - (Print working directory),